elasticio/sftp-component/README.md

 #### Expected input metadata
  - **Number of search terms** - not required field, number of search terms.
 Determines the number of search terms that the entity must match.
 Need to be an integer value from 1 to 100.
 If this field is empty, action emits all entities with selected type.
+ - **Upload files to attachment** - not required field.
+If `Yes` - all files will be downloaded to the attachments and action will return files metadata as JSON object.
+If `No` - No files will be downloaded to the attachments and action returns files metadata in json

 ### Input metadata
 **Directory Path** - required field, Path of lookup directory.